JaimeFco/smart_mobility/trips/readMe.md

 The configuration file must has the following data (in this order):
 - path to geojson
 - path to the network map (SUMO format)
-- path to the dataframe if you have it, or "none" if you want to download from internet.
+- path to the dataframe if you have it, or `none` if you want to download it from internet.
-- offset to use in the coordinates in the geojson, two floats separeted by a comma ','
+- offset to use on the coordinates in the geojson, two floats separeted by a comma ',' (this can be seen in the SUMO network)
-- path to the TAz file to be output
+- path to the TAZ file to be output
 - path to the trips file to be generated
-- start date in format yyy/mm/dd
+- start date in the format yyyy/mm/dd
-- end date in format yyy/mm/dd
+- end date in format yyyy/mm/dd
-- a list, separated by commas, of the number of zones to be consider.
-If you want all, just write "all"
+- a list, separated by commas, of the number of zones to be considered.
+If you want all of them, just write `all`
-- car type, use "private" by default
+- car type, use `private` by default
 - list with the name of the types of edges to be selected.
-Write "none" to let the program extract the ones that are allowed for the car type chosen
+Write `none` to let the program extract the ones that are allowed for the car type chosen

 Example of configfile.txt